 Resting from activities involving the finger will help to speed up healing to avoid further irritation of the already irritated tendon.

 Ice is usually recommended to relieve pain and also to reduce swelling.
-Depending on the course of the injury, a physiotherapist may change this modality to heating modalities to reduce joint stiffness.
+Depending on the course of the injury, a physiotherapist may change this modality to heat modalities to reduce joint stiffness.
 Ice immersion, which involves placing the entire hand in a bowl of crushed ice and water, is usually advised for trigger finger.
-This should not be done for more than 30 minutes.
+This should not be done for more than a few minutes.

-A finger splint is recommended for a trigger finger to avoid unnecessary movement of the finger or forming a habit of “looking” for the locking and catching of the joint.
+A splint is recommended for a trigger finger to avoid unnecessary movement of the finger.

 Physiotherapy’s main goal is to relieve pain, increase joint movement and prevent deformities that may arise from the condition.
 A physiotherapist will have gotten some information from the referring doctor and will carry out an assessment on the affected finger and other associated joints like the wrist.